rasendubi/blog/posts/2014-12-31-haskell-defaulting-rules.md

 ### Problem 3.
 Defaulting

 The last proposal is the most radical one: remove defaulting altogether.
-It's motivated by the fact that it's generally agreed that defaulting, in its current form at least, is a wart on the language.
+It's motivated by the fact that it's generally agreed that defaulting, in its current form, at least, is a wart on the language.

 It also proposes to change signature of `(^)` and introduce `genericPower` (because the `^` is the most frequent cause of defaulting):